2n3g5c9/terraform-up-and-running/README.md

 ## Prerequisites

 ### Amazon Web Services
-To run the AWS related examples in this repository, you need to have your AWS user credentials accessible locally, either in `~/.aws`, or through environment variables.
+To run the AWS related examples in this repository, you need to have your AWS user credentials accessible locally, either in `~/.aws`, or via environment variables.

 ### Google Cloud Platform
 To run the GCP related examples in the repository, you need to have a valid GCP keyfile for a service account with the right level of permissions.
 Specify the path to that keyfile via the environment variable `GOOGLE_CLOUD_KEYFILE_JSON`: